christiankozalla/calendar-app/README.md

 - [modd](https://github.com/cortesi/modd): Watches for changes in Golang source code and rebuilds the PocketBase server upon changes.

+## UX Diagrams

+Diagrams of flows, events, actions etc are declared in `ux` directory using the declarative diagramming language [d2](https://d2lang.com).
+To generate and/or update diagrams as PNG files, run: `./ux/scripts/create-diagrams.sh`

 ## Running in production

 The app is currently running on a VPS behind a Caddy server reverse-proxy that routes all requests to Pocketbase.
 Pocketbase acts as a REST API on all routes like /api/* .
 Pocketbase is deployed as a single binary.
 A single process is managed by systemd.
 All data is currently stored in the `pb_data` directory such as the SQLite database or user-provided uploaded files.
 In the future, an S3 storage can be used for such file hosting.